Whimsy Stick

 Drive

-Structured flirt pole routine for Border Collies — short, intense, lots of catch and release.
+Structured flirt pole routine: short, intense, lots of catch and release.
+This resolves the predatory motor pattern.

 Brain

 Two minutes of obedience immediately after: sits, downs, place, heel.
-The transition enforces handler focus.
+The transition enforces handler focus and bridges the drive state into a thinking state.

 Calm

 Cooldown and settle: chew, snuffle mat, or a quiet decompression walk.
-This closes the loop.
+This closes the loop and converts physical fatigue into actual behavioral calm.

 Do